ishansharma495/salesanalysis/README.md

 Using the ‘SUM’ function I obtained results such as:

-•	What is the most selling product line.
+•	What is the most selling product line

-•	What is the total revenue by month.
+•	What is the total revenue by month

-•	What month had the largest cogs.
+•	What month had the largest cogs

-•	What was the largest revenue by product line and city.
+•	What was the largest revenue by product line and city

 <summary>
 <details>